-Miller Johnson's probate and estate planning lawyers counsel individuals, families, and businesses concerning all of the legal aspects of their personal and financial planning.
+Miller Johnson's trust, estate and elder Law lawyers counsel individuals, families, and businesses concerning all of the legal aspects of their personal and financial planning.
 Our clients range from young couples starting families to senior citizens enjoying retirement, from new entrepreneurs to established business owners, from minor children to incapacitated adults, from those with standard planning needs to those with unusual and difficult problems.

 Death is an inevitability for all of us.
 Disability is a possibility for many of us.
 Taxes affect almost everything we do.
 We help our clients plan for all of these.
 As estate planners, we focus on counseling and avoiding problems.
 In probate and trust administration, we concentrate on solving problems creatively and carrying out our clients' lifetime planning.